-Unexpected Spaces is the Autumn programme of public art at Greywood Arts this year, supported by Cork County Council & Creative Ireland.
+Unexpected Spaces is the Autumn programme of public art at Greywood Arts, supported by Cork County Council & Creative Ireland in 2019.
 It includes a public-art focused residency and workshops for teens, adults and families.

 Greywood Arts is delighted to introduce a new residency opportunity for artists with a public art practice.
 This one-month residency offers accommodation, workspace and materials to a visual or performing artist interested in exploring a public art project in the rural East Cork Village of Killeagh.

 We anticipate applications for Unexpected Spaces 2020 will open in March 2020.

 Greywood Arts is a welcoming place for creative projects and community engagement.
 We are part artist residency and part creative hub for the village.
 Our mission is to create meaningful experiences, strengthen our sense of community, and help people connect with their innate creativity.
 We support professional artists in their inquiries, and encourage dialogue and sharing around artistic processes.
 We also aim to make the arts accessible to the people in our locality and believe creativity and culture are for everyone.